w5xd/PacketThermometer/README.md

 the on-board volatage regulator and LED.)
 The system is powered with a 2 cell AAA (or AA) lithium battery wired to VCC (not RAW).

+To setup the EEPROM off the air (i.e. with the RFM69 not connected) you must leave USE_RFM69 undefined because the code that uses the RFM69 but cannot find it blocks reading from the serial port.

+The required SetFrequencyBand settings are documented in RFM69.h (91 in USA)